hsnlab-iot/ros2_cam_control/README.md

 # ros2_cam_control
-Camera control for RealSense cameras
+Camera control for RealSense cameras in a containerized environment

+(for NUC)

 # usage